-Maybe the most important tip of all.
+Maybe the most important tip of all if you want to become a motivational speaker is to practice on any audience that will have you.
 Offer to give presentations to local community organizations.
 You may not get clients and you almost certainly won't get paid, but these occasions are a great opportunity to hone your speaking skills and have "learnings" that don't matter so much.

 As you become more confident and proficient and known as a speaker as well as a life coach, you can approach various speaking bureaus to list a profile of you and your speaking subjects.

 The bureau will then have you on file for when they get a request that matches your profile and you may score paid speaking engagements at industry conferences or business meetings.